zach2039/vs-toolworksadditions/README.md

  * Fix compatibility issue with [MorePiles](https://mods.vintagestory.at/morepiles) that prevented sticks and bones from being placed if vanilla storage behavior was disabled.

+ * Change behavior of glued bindings to allow drop after tool break.

 Config Settings (`VintageStoryData/ModConfig/ToolworksAdditions.json`)
 --------

  * `PatchToolworksCollectibleBehaviorToolGluingOnHeldInteractStart`: Enables or disables harmony patch that fixes crash with using gluing items on nothing/air; defaults to `true`.

+ * `PatchToolworksCollectibleBehaviorToolBindingOnToolBreak`: Enables or disables harmony patch that changes tool break behavior of glued bindings; defaults to `true`.

  * `PatchToolworksCollectibleBehaviorProspectingPrintProbeResults`: Enables or disables harmony patch that adds compatibility with ProspectTogether; defaults to `true`.